June 71:30pm – 2:30pm

 Peggy even shared that for some taking a morning dip in the water is “better than espresso.”
 With Minnesota’s love of coffee and our 10,000 lakes perhaps we can be the judge of that.
 Make ASI part of your ritual this summer, The Morning Dip opens July 21 at the American Swedish Institute in Minneapolis, MN.

 The Morning Dip is produced by the American Swedish Institute.
 The exhibition is presented with support from ASI’s members and donors.
+Additional support provided by Yardbird.
+The exhibition’s media partner is the Star Tribune.

 Receive our digital newsletter containing all the latest from ASI.